Let me first start by saying this slice of paradise is a must visit if you are touring Tasmania. It is simply beautiful.

 Right, now that is out in the open let me tell you a little about the place I love so much.
 Wineglass Bay is actually located in the Freycinet National Park, Coles Bay.
 It is 170 km (2 hrs 15 min) from Hobart or 150 km (2 hrs) from Launceston.
 Chances are you will be travelling from or through one of those directions if you are planning to visit this area.
 They are the two largest cities in Tasmania and flights into the state are best through these airports, find a flight here.

 Wineglass Bay is on the East Coast of Tasmania and this area offers some simply amazing beaches and stunning scenery just waiting to be explored.
+It is one of the most underrated destinations in Australia in my opinion.

 The popular thing to do here is to hike up from the Freycinet National Park car-park to what is called Wineglass Bay lookout.
 It is a well-paved walk that at times has some steep areas but generally speaking is a walk that most people should be confident enough to complete.
 There is no need to rush the walk as even while going up if you stop and rest you are more than likely able to enjoy some amazing looking views out over the ocean.